trevorstam/00-labs/1-ES6-practice/trevor-stam2/README.md

 ##### Investigate how `let` and `const` are now used in the code.
 Where did you need to convert `const` into `let` to make the code work?
 Can you identify any patterns/similarities?

 (Put your answer here)
+I changed const to let for the iterator in all the loops as consts were not recognized in loops.
+For the variables allProducts and totalClicks I changed from const and let as well.
+These get reassigned in a way during the process.
+Consts cannot be reassigned but can be mutated.

 ---

 ##### How did it go with making the adaptation from concatenations to template literal notation?
 Do you think you'll mostly use template literal notation from now on?

 (Put your answer here)
+It makes things somewhat easier and does reduce the amount of code.
+Sometimes I'm not sure if the spacing will be working properly.
+So depending on the spacing between expressions and strings, I will use the old or the ES6 method.